Candidates of the Securities Law Program may select from the following options to satisfy the requirements of the certificate program:

 - Banking Law

 - Commercial Transactions

 - International Business Transactions

 - Legal Accounting

 - White Collar and Business Crimes

 Students must complete either one or two externships, depending on course load.
 Each student must consult with the Director before undertaking to select an externship and must obtain approval from the Director for each field placement or clinical course proposed to satisfy one of the experiential learning requirements.

 If a student’s employment or other obligations preclude enrollment in a clinical or internship experience to accompany the Legal Externship: Becoming a Lawyer, the Director may authorize a student to substitute non-credit (paid) work experience for clinical or internship work.
 Such substitution may be authorized for only one of the two experiential learning requirements, only if the non-credit work experience is contemporaneous with the seminar for which the substitution is authorized, and only if the non-credit work experience involves the student in the development of securities regulations.

 SEC HONORS PROGRAM

 Students enrolled in the SEC Honors Program must attend eight of the Honors Program brown bag luncheon talks at the SEC.
 (Up to two missed brown bag lunches may be substituted by attending up to two SEC Wide Lectures.)
-Students are responsible for maintaining a log or record of the talks they have attended and this record should be submitted to Ms. Janaye Guinn, Prof. Martin’s assistant in Suite 343.
-Students must submit the signed log to CUA’s externship office at the completion of the externship.
-Additionally, students are required to attend two supervised fieldwork sessions arranged by CUA’s externship office.
-You will be notified of the time and place of these sessions by Ms. Guinn.
+Students are also responsible for maintaining a time log for their externship.
+Additionally, students are required to attend two supervised fieldwork sessions arranged by the S.E.C.
+Student Honors Program Course Director, Jill Frost.
+You will be notified of the time and place of these sessions by Director Frost.